pruthakothari22/coding-challenge-web/README.md

 - Write some code to consume the json hosted on the above web service.
 - Output a list of all the cats in alphabetical order under a heading of the gender of their owner.
 - Output must be presentable on a web browser.
-- Submissions will only be accepted via GitHub or Bitbucket test commit.
+- Submissions will only be accepted via GitHub or Bitbucket.

 Please note: